ExtensityAI/symbolicai/README.md

         ])
 ```

-For example, when calling the `<=` operation on two Symbols, the neural computation engine will evaluate the two Symbols and compare them based on the `CompareValues` prompt.
+For example, when calling the `<=` operation on two Symbols, the neural computation engine will evaluate the symbols in the context of the `CompareValues` prompt.

 ```python
 res = ai.Symbol(1) <= ai.Symbol('one')
 ```

-This statement evaluates to `True`, since the fuzzy compare operation was enforced to compare the two Symbols based on their semantic meaning.
+This statement evaluates to `True`, since the fuzzy compare operation was conditions our engine to compare the two Symbols based on their semantic meaning.

 ```bash
 :[Output]: